Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 If you have only one day in Athens, focus on the city’s absolute highlights.
 You can start your day by visiting the Acropolis, its slopes and temples, and the Ancient Agora.
 After that, wander around the picturesque neighborhoods of Plaka and Anafiotika and explore the highlights between Syntagma Square and Monastiraki Square.
 To finish your day, watch the sunset from one of the various rooftop bars.

-If you had 3 days in Athens:
+If you have 3 days in Athens:

 If you have three days in Athens, you can either explore Athens in a more relaxed way or add a day trip or a fun tour to your Athens itinerary on Day 3.